MusicDin/kubitect/docs/user-guide/configuration/cluster-nodes.md

 &ensp;
 :octicons-file-symlink-file-24: Default: `32` GiB

-The `mainDiskSize` property defines an amount of space assigned to the virtual machine (in GiB).
+The `mainDiskSize` property defines the amount of disk space assigned to a node instance (in GiB).
-It can be set for a specific instance or as a default value for all instances.
+This property can be set for a specific instance, or as a default value for all instances of a certain node type.

 ```yaml
 cluster: